 Is Old Just a State of Mind?

-I worked with many older adults in different capacities, from working at an Area Agency on Aging to directing adult day services at an Alzheimer’s care center.
+I’ve worked with many older adults in different capacities, from working at an Area Agency on Aging to directing adult day services at an Alzheimer’s care center.
 I’ve met fit “elders” who are sharp as a tack and able to keep up with the grandkids.
-I’ve also met people far younger than they should be suffering the consequences of early onset Alzheimer’s.
+I’ve also met people far younger than they should be suffering the consequences of early-onset Alzheimer’s.

 “Old” to me is a state of being, a state of mental and physical health – and outlook.

-It doesn’t matter what you look like, the number of wrinkles you have, or any of that.
+It doesn’t matter what you look like, the number of wrinkles you have, or the status you may or may not have reached in life.
 It was the people who were still living their lives who I knew were doing well – and though they had a number of winters behind them – they were never what I would consider “old.”

-The people who just sat at home all day, who never went out and did anything, who didn’t hang out with friends, who put themselves into a state of self-imposed isolation for no reason (and that’s an important distinction), who didn’t regularly exercise, and who consequentially looked as it were the people who I viewed as “old.”
+The people who just sat at home all day, who never went out and did anything, who didn’t socialize with friends, who put themselves into a state of self-imposed isolation for no reason (and that’s an important distinction), who didn’t regularly exercise, and who consequentially looked it were the people who I viewed as “old.”

-Plenty of people get around with crippling arthritis, knee pain, heart conditions, or other medical problems that can keep them from doing everything they long enjoyed.
+Plenty of people get around with crippling arthritis, knee pain, heart conditions such as heart disease, or other medical problems or chronic diseases that can keep them from doing everything they long enjoyed.
 Yet – for many – that doesn’t stop them.
-They can still be happy, joyful even, doing what they could to squeeze as much life out of every day that they could.
+They can still be happy, and joyful even, doing what they can to squeeze as much life out of every day as possible.

 If you can do that – regardless of your circumstances – you might have an “old” body, but you end up young at heart.